IntersectMBO/plutus/plutus-metatheory/src/Algorithmic/CC.lagda.md

       (unique-EC E' (compEC' E E'') L (β x₂) (trans (sym x₁) (trans (compEC-[]ᴱ E E'' L) (cong (_[ L ]ᴱ) (compEC-eq E E'')))))
       (lem-→s⋆ E' x₂))
     (thm1 _ _  E' x _ V q'))
--- what can it be
--- there needs to be a next beta
--- M could be a lambda function in an application
--- M could be a builtin function with one arg left in an application -- M could be a argument in an application
--- M could be under a unwrap-wrap
--- there can't be any errors otherwise we wouldn't get a value in the end ... | err refl rewrite err—↠ q' = ⊥-elim (valerr E-error V) ... | β L E'' refl x VM = step**
+... | err refl rewrite err—↠ q' = ⊥-elim (valerr E-error V) ... | β L E'' refl x VM = step**
   (lemV M VM (extEC E'' (V-ƛ L ·-)))